kabyru/htbasic/README.md

-This extension provides syntax highlighting for the HTBasic langauge.
+This extension provides syntax highlighting for the HTBasic language.